★ BEST INVESTING TOOLS COMPARISON ★

 The bottom line

 Charles Schwab and MarketInOut cover a lot of the same ground (5 shared categories, including portfolio, watchlist, and alerts), so for the basics you won't go far wrong with either.
 Charles Schwab simply does more: 16 categories to MarketInOut's 7, including brokerage, options, and paper trading, plus a mobile app.
-MarketInOut counters by keeping things simpler.
+MarketInOut counters by letting you start free.

 Key differences at a glance